sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/create-dashboard.rst

 Create Dashboards
 ======
-This document explains in detail the steps required to create a Dashboard in Fire Insights.
+This document explains in detail the steps required to create a Dashboard in Sparkflows.

 Follow the steps below: